erkarl/lightning-experience/src/dashboard/README.md

-# Lightning Experience Popup UI
+# Lightning Experience Dashboard
-This folder contains the UI for the extension menu.
-Right now it doesn't do anything other than open the dashboard.
+This folder contains the UI for the extension.

 ## Requirements
 * [yarnpkg.com/en/](https://yarnpkg.com/en/)